giantswarm/docs/src/content/basics/nodepools/index.md

 with using more availability zones.

 Node pools are independent groups of worker nodes belonging to a cluster, where all nodes within a pool share a common configuration.
 You can combine any sort of node pool within one cluster.
-Node pools can differ regarding
+Node pools can differ regarding:

 - EC 2 instance type
 - Availability zone distribution